Zeshan-Afzal/task-management/README.md

 - **Modern**: Clean and professional design using Ant Design
 - **Interactive**: Loading states, success/error messages, and confirmations
 - **Accessible**: Proper form labels and keyboard navigation

-## Deployment

-### Backend Deployment (Render/Heroku)

-1. Create a new account on Render or Heroku
-2. Connect your GitHub repository
-3. Set environment variables:
-   - `MONGODB_URI`
-   - `JWT_SECRET`
-   - `CORS_ORIGIN` (your frontend URL)
-4. Deploy the application

-### Frontend Deployment (Vercel)

-1. Create a Vercel account
-2. Import your GitHub repository
-3. Set the root directory to `client/task-manager-frontend`
-4. Deploy the application

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-If you encounter any issues or have questions, please open an issue on GitHub.

-## Demo

-A live demo of the application can be found at: [Demo Link] (if deployed)